CavalierHealth.org

 What are EBVs?

 An “estimated breeding value” (EBV) is a statistical numerical prediction of the relative genetic value of a particular dog (male or female) available for breeding.
 EBVs are used to rank breeding stock for selection, based upon the genetic risk of each dog with regard to one or more specified traits.
 An EBV therefore is a calculated estimate of heritability for each trait being considered, relative to the EBVs of other dogs in the breeding population.
+EBVs are limited to the genetic liabilities and do not include environmental conditions subsequent to birth.

-EBVs for Cavalier King Charles spaniels are intended to be each dog’s genetic risk of disease – initially syringomyelia and early-onset mitral valve disease – relative to the rest of the available breeding stock.
+EBVs for cavalier King Charles spaniels are intended to be each dog’s genetic risk of disease – initially syringomyelia and early-onset mitral valve disease – relative to the rest of the available breeding stock.

 EBVs are calculated by compiling as much objective information about each dog as possible, including health test data, together with its pedigree information and physical characteristics.
 The sum of this data is called the dog’s “phenotype” – what can be observed and measured with respect to the disease(s).
 A dog’s phenotype will consist of both genetic and non-genetic components.